turingschool/md_launch_curriculum/Mod1/Lessons/Week3/OOP.md

 * the ability to hide more complex functionality from users.

 ### Holding Related Information
-When we declaring a class, we often look at the data that we need to capture, then group that data into related ideas.
+When we declare a class, we often look at the data that we need to capture, then group that data into related ideas.
 Then, those 'groups' become classes.

 Let's imagine that we are going to build a program that holds information about a household that has one person, one dog, and two cats.
 Each of these 4 entities probably has a name, and an age; but, they differ in the way that they communicate (humans speak, dogs bark, and cats meow).
 We could store this data in strings, but as we saw in our 'Dog' example above, this is not a very sustainable solution: